The Cervical Spine

 - The second cervical vertebrae (C2) is known as the axis.

-In this article, we shall look at the osteology of the cervical vertebrae – their characteristic features, articulations and any clinical correlations.
+In this article, we shall look at the anatomy of the cervical vertebrae – their characteristic features, articulations and clinical relevance.

-The cervical vertebrae have three features which distinguish them from thoracic vertebrae:
+The cervical vertebrae have three main features which distinguish them from other vertebrae:

 - Triangular vertebral foramen.